What is SMART Recovery?

 Addiction specialists are available 24/7 to answer questions about costs, insurance, and payment options.

 SMART Recovery Tools to Gain Independence from Alcohol

 SMART Recovery offers many different recovery techniques and tools to help people through the recovery process.
 These tools help them work through the four points of the program.

 SMART Recovery Meetings

 SMART Recovery face-to-face meetings are open to the public and free.
 (A hat is passed around for donations).
 There are also online SMART meetings.
-They usually run 90 minutes and follow the following outline:

 - Welcome and Introduction (5 minutes)